lstejskal/adapi/README.md

 # Adapi [![Code Climate](https://codeclimate.com/badge.png)](https://codeclimate.com/github/lstejskal/adapi)

-*NEWS:* beta version with support for AdWords API v201209 is available in branch 0-2-0

 ## Description

 Adapi (ADwords API) is a Ruby library for easy and painless work with Google